mara/mara-example-project-2/README.md

 ### Sytem requirements

-Python3.6 and PostgreSQL 10 and some smaller packages are required to run the example (and mara in general).
+Python >=3.6 and PostgreSQL >=10 and some smaller packages are required to run the example (and mara in general).

 Mac: